 To see all disk usage for the server in CSV format, use this command:

-The user must have permissions to read the data directory or use an administrator or super user (sudo) account to obtain access to the data directory.
+The user must have permissions to read the data directory or use an administrator, super user (sudo), or an account with elevated privileges to obtain access to the data directory.